"Quality Outdoor Living Since 1995"

 Vinyl (Budget-Friendly but Limited)

 The reality in BC?
 Vinyl yellows and becomes brittle after 8-12 years of UV exposure.
-More importantly, most vinyl covers aren’t engineered for heavy snow loads.
+More importantly, most vinyl covers aren’t built for heavy snow loads.
 If you’re in a valley-bottom area with minimal snow, vinyl can work.
 But if you’re anywhere with real winter weather, it’s a risk we don’t recommend.

 Attached aluminum patio cover extending from house roofline